 To our knowledge, this is the first ever statement of AI “best practices” by a particular Christian denomination.
 It received coverage with a favorable tone in Slate, as well as attention in a considerable range of other secular publications.

-The main drafter of the ERLC’s statement is Jason Thacker, with whom some of our members connected around the “UnConference on Faith and Technology” organized by AI and Faith Founding Member Michael Paulus at Seattle Pacific University in early December of last year.
-Although Jason was ultimately unable to attend the UnConference, our email communications developed into an ongoing connection and opportunity for our Founding Member Tripp Parker to review a late-stage draft of the Principles.
-Tripp, and Founding Members Michael Paulus and David Brenner, were all quoted in the Christianity Today article, to the general effect that this is a solid start for further dialogue with nuanced consideration of particular issues viewed through a variety of interpretive religious lenses.
+The main drafter of the ERLC’s statement is Jason Thacker, with whom some of our experts connected around the “UnConference on Faith and Technology” organized by AI and Faith Founding Expert Michael Paulus at Seattle Pacific University in early December of last year.
+Although Jason was ultimately unable to attend the UnConference, our email communications developed into an ongoing connection and opportunity for our Founding Expert Tripp Parker to review a late-stage draft of the Principles.
+Tripp, and Founding Experts Michael Paulus and David Brenner, were all quoted in the Christianity Today article, to the general effect that this is a solid start for further dialogue with nuanced consideration of particular issues viewed through a variety of interpretive religious lenses.